Casuarina tree on the coast of Bay Cay, Turks and Caicos.

 Bay Cay in the East Bay Islands National Park.

 East Bay Islands National Park is very important to the environment in the Turks and Caicos.
-Nearly all of the islands in the national park, including Bay Cay, support populations of the critically endangered Turks and Caicos Islands rock iguana.
-Due to the size of both Bay Cay and East Bay Cay, the cays are home to a significant portion of the iguana’s collective population in the world.
+Nearly all of the islands in the national park, including Bay Cay, support populations of the endangered Turks and Caicos Islands Rock Iguana.
+Due to their size, both Bay Cay and East Bay Cay are home to a significant portion of the iguana’s collective global population.

 The cays are also sanctuaries for many types of birds, including Cuban crows, West Indian whistling ducks, Bahamas woodstar hummingbirds, warblers, mangrove cuckoos, several types of herons and egrets, and ospreys.
 The cays also have large numbers of blue land crabs.

-The shallows near the cays also support some of the densest seagrass beds in the country, and consequently queen conch, eagle rays, southern stingrays, starfish, and smaller mollusks.
+The shallows near the cays also support some of the densest seagrass beds in the country, and consequently, queen conch, eagle rays, southern stingrays, starfish, and smaller mollusks are found there.

-Beaches line the northern coasts of Bay Cay and East Bay Cay, and much of these coastlines have tall casuarina trees, which provide shade and shelter.
+Beaches line the northern coasts of Bay Cay and East Bay Cay, and much of these coastlines have tall casuarina trees, which, although invasive, provide shade and shelter.

 Getting to Bay Cay

 The easiest way to get to Bay Cay is to simply swim across the narrow channel that separates the island from North Caicos, which is located at the eastern end of scenic Horsestable Beach.
-The small waterway (Greenwich Creek) is about 400ft (120 m) wide, and much of it is shallows with sandbars.
+The small waterway, Greenwich Creek, is about 400 feet (120 m) wide, and much of it is shallows with sandbars.

 Access by boat to most of Bay Cay and East Bay Cay is difficult due to extensive shallows and reefs.

-The East Bay Islands National Park and adjacent Bottle Creek Lagoon is one of the finest kayaking and paddleboarding locations in the Turks and Caicos.
+The East Bay Islands National Park and adjacent Bottle Creek Lagoon are among the finest kayaking and paddleboarding locations in the Turks and Caicos.

 National Park Guidelines